Learning about ventilators

 - Makes noise and has alarms that alert the health care team when something needs to be fixed or changed.

 A patient receives medicine to remain comfortable while on a ventilator.
 The medicine may cause patients to be too sleepy to open their eyes.

 Patients are not able to talk because of the breathing tube.
 When they are awake enough to open their eyes and move, they can communicate in writing.

 Patients on ventilators will have many wires and tubes on them.
 This may look scary, but these wires and tubes help keep them carefully monitored.

 Some patients may have restraints.
 These are used to prevent them from pulling out any important tubes and wires.

 Why Are Ventilators Needed?

-Denis Hadjiliadis, MD, MHS, Assistant Professor of Medicine, Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.